Participatory design: Definition

-In participatory design, participants (putative, potential or future) are invited to cooperate with designers, researchers and developers during an innovation process.
-Co-design requires the end user's participation: not only in decision making but also in idea generation.
-Potentially, they participate during several stages of an innovation process: they participate during the initial exploration and problem definition both to help define the problem and to focus ideas for solution, and during development, they help evaluate proposed solutions.
-Maarten Pieters and Stefanie Jansen describe co-design as part of a complete co-creation process, which refers to the "transparent process of value creation in ongoing, productive collaboration with, and supported by all relevant parties, with end-users playing a central role" and covers all stages of a development process.
+In participatory design, participants (putative, potential or future) are invited to cooperate with designers, researchers and developers during certain parts of a design process.
+The broader definition of co-design requires the end user's participation not only in evaluating proposals but also in idea generation.
+Potentially, they participate during several stages of an innovation process: during the initial exploration and problem definition both to help define the problem and to focus ideas for solution, and, during development, they help evaluate proposed solutions.